tungchihwei/EC601-Mood-Detect/README.md

 ### Nov.29
 WAV file monitor implemented by Windows Powershell.
 A '.ps1' script runs in background, detecting any '.wav' file uploaded to server by tomcat, triggering 'VSP.bat' in a short while.
 Now we don't need to start VSP.bat by hand anymore.

+### Dec.4
+In order to enable python code access to the gender information in SQL server database, I changed some code in VSP.m, silence_remove.m and csvcombine.m to attach username uploaded by tomcat to the final csv file.
+Then the python may seek the needed information in dataset by csv filename.